christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     export PYTHONPATH=~/technologies/caffe/python:$PYTHONPATH

-The second path correspond to the local directory in which I have run the `python` command: all local python files are included.
-These paths are setup at at Python launch, with the contents of any .pth file paths created, and the standard library directories.
+The second path corresponds to the local directory in which I have run the `python` command: all local python files are included.
+These paths are setup at Python launch, with the contents of any .pth file paths created, and the standard library directories.

 Running directly `/usr/bin/python2.7` will launch the default Python setup: